PITTSFIELD -- A Pittsfield woman’s right to bail was revoked on Tuesday after she pleaded not guilty to assaulting her 6-year-old son.

 According to Mack, Pittsfield Police were asked to accompany a representative of the Department of Children and Families to Navarro’s residence on Friday after authorities at the youngster’s school reported he had gone to school with a large red lump on his cheek.

 Navarro became combative when questioned, according to Mack, and told authorities that her son was a liar.
 After the officers couldn’t calm her down, they attempted to take her into custody.
-But Navarro, who stands just over 5 feet tall and who weighs 140 pounds, according to court documents, tensed her arms, began thrashing around, and then kicked one of the officers in the shin, Mack said.

 When authorities tried to question Navarro’s son, Mack said three other children yelled at him and said "don’t tell them anything."